 If you need to run more than one Z1 Pro miner at the same time, you need to:

 - Connect and configure miners ONE BY ONE.

 - After configuring a miner, you need to CHANGE the IP protocol of that miner to DHCP.
 So you can configure another miner via the default IP “192.168.1.100”.

 How to change the IP protocol of ZigMiner Z1 Pro:

 - Go to “Settings -> System”, change the “Protocol” to “DHCP”, then click “Save & Restart machine” to save the changes.

 - Wait for 1~3 minutes.

 - After setting the protocol, the miner’s IP will change.
-You need to scan out the new IP of the miner(After changing the IP protocol, you will only be able to access this miner’s configuration page via this new IP).
-For how to scan out the IP of the miner, follow the tutorial here: How to find out the IP address of your crypto miner
+You need to scan the new IP of the miner(After changing the IP protocol, you will only be able to access this miner’s configuration page via this new IP).
+For how to scan the IP of the miner, follow the tutorial here: How to find out the IP address of your crypto miner

 - Relogin the miner configuration page via the new IP you just scanned out.